 You know the rest of the story.

 David didn’t need to listen to the voice of man.
-He only needed to hear the voice of God.
+He only needed to hear and obey the voice of God.
 And God’s ways debunk our wisdom every single day of the week, never fail.

 Left to ourselves our ways may seem right but in the end they can get us in a whole heap of trouble.
 It’s best to consult God in everything with prayer.
 He has the perfect fit for each of us.